Colorless green ideas sleep furiously

 class Point(x, y): pass

-More introspection utilities as
+More introspection utilities as show_expanded in the docs.

 And tons of more features: